PsyTeachR/reprores-v3/inst/book/01-intro.md

 install.packages("beepr")
 ```

-If you don't already have packages like <code class='package'>audio</code> installed, it will also install these `r` glossary("dependency", "dependencies", )` for you.
+If you don't already have packages like <code class='package'>audio</code> installed, it will also install these <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/d#dependency'>dependencies</a> for you.
 If you don't get an error message at the end, the installation was successful.

 ::: {.dangerous data-latex=""}
 Never install a package from inside a script.
 Only do this from the console pane.